top of page

 Why a Trust Might Be Right for You (or Not)

-While a will is a great first step in estate planning, a trust offers a few key advantages, mainly avoiding the public and often time-consuming process of probate court.
+While a will is a great first step in estate planning, a trust offers a few key advantages, mainly avoiding or minimizing the public and often time-consuming process of probate court.
 This can save your loved ones a lot of time, money, and stress down the road.

 However, trusts aren't a one-size-fits-all solution.
 They come with a cost for setup and ongoing administration.
 If your assets are relatively straightforward (e.g., a simple savings account and a car), a will might be all you need.
 The decision really boils down to your goals and the complexity of your financial life.